fastify/fastify-accepts-serializer/README.md

 ## Behaviour

-For each route, a SerilizerManager is defined, which has both per-route and global serializer definitions.
+For each route, a SerializerManager is defined, which has both per-route and global serializer definitions.

 The MIME type `application/json` is always handled by `fastify` if no serializer is registered for that MIME type.